Justin-Ferwerda/discotify-full-stack/README.md

 My focus on this project was using external data to provide most of the functionality and have it be a very simple user-friendly flow through the app.

+## Getting Started

+There are two ways to set up this project locally.
+To get a local copy up and running follow these steps.

+### Installation Using Docker

 ## The Data

 I used 3 external APIs to collect data for Discotify -